-A flat character is a character that has little emotional depth, often fits into a cliche or stereotype, does not go on an emotional journey and has very little personal evolution throughout the story.
+A flat character is a character that has little emotional depth, often fits into a cliche or stereotype with predictable character motivation, does not go on an emotional journey and has very little personal evolution throughout the story.

 All of which sounds very blunt and obtuse, which can be the case.
 However broadly speaking a flat character will fall into one of two categories, accidental and intentional.

 An accidental flat character, is one not created by design but by accident, and will often be a reflection of a writers skillset in that they may not have the talent required to fully develop their characters.
 In fact, often the most cutting remark a critic can give a writer is that their characters were flat and two dimensional.
 You want to avoid novel writing mistakes like these at all costs.

 An instance of a flat character is not always accidental, however, and this article will focus on the intentional flat character from here on and the ways they can be utilised to enhance the story instead of detract from it.

 An intentional flat character fits the above description but by design not by chance.
 The writer would intentionally create a shallow amount of depth for a variety of reasons which we’ll explore in more depth below.

 What Purpose Does a Flat Character Serve?

 A writer may develop a flat character to use in a few key scenarios.

 Firstly, if a story is particular dense with regards to plot, and the book is not so much a character study but the characters serve a purpose to fulfil the narrative, a writer may flatten his characters in order to allow the reader to focus their attention on where the writer would like it to be directed.
 Otherwise, if both the plot and the characters in a story are of such great depth and complexity, it may result in an overly complicated book that ends up in conflict with each other rather than harmony, almost serving as a distraction.